WA Maritime Museum

 Sunday: 9.30 – 4.30pm

-The Western Australian Maritime Museum now has free Wi-Fi throughout the Museum.
+The WA Maritime Museum has free Wi-Fi throughout the Museum.

 Captain Cook Cruises offer a range of ferry services from Perth which stop nearby at B-Shed ferry terminal.